idarlm/imt3603-project/Reports/André.md

 }
 ```

-It would have to be more robust than this to factor in multiple conditions being met for a transition, but it would be a start in cleaning the code up as transitions always be defined in one place.
+It would have to be more robust than this to factor in multiple conditions being met for a transition, but it would be a start in cleaning the code up as transitions would always be defined in one place.

 ## FX System